anne-gcd/MTG-Link/README.md

 To install a list of packages into a specified conda environment, do the following:
 `conda create --name <env> --file requirements.txt`

-You also need to install the LRez and MindTheGap tools and add their locations to the PATH:
+You also need to install the LRez and MindTheGap tools (and add their locations to the PATH if not installed as a Bioconda package):
 * LRez: <https://github.com/flegeai/LRez>
 * MindTheGap: <https://github.com/GATB/MindTheGap>